 '''

 siee or five years as a

+o a key part of the co

+me agent with a clean record,

 on the sales price.

-read of a percentage
+ead of a percentage

-to a key part of the co

-me agent with a clean record,

 either have

-clore, on

 The Bar" initiative

 a character assessment and

 According to McClure: "This is a

 distinctive brand.

+ews with three Professional to do that."

 paradigm shift that the industry as

-ews with three Professional

 a whole is resisting.
 The majority of

 Why Included

 agents are not ready, willing and able

 pany also prides itself as

-to do that."

 PROFESSIONAL ONE WAS INC

 gether as a team, meaning

 its bold dedication to profes

 Unique Features

 one in the company, you

 in a time when many other bi

 ources of all working for is focus

 in the real estate industry are

 THE COMPANY

 back their training

-traditional 80/20 c
+traditional 80/20

 OPERATES

 activites

 '''